soixantecircuits/idle-js/README.md

 Run the command webpack ./entry.js bundle.js and open index.html in your browser.

-# Here is an index.html code to test it with a browser and a <script> tag the file you are looking for is in the dist directory
+With <script> tag: (the file you are looking for is in the dist directory)

 ```
 <!DOCTYPE html>